 Thirteen inches, it’s possibly the perfect size for a laptop screen.
 Not too big nor too small, the best 13-inch laptop will sidestep the flimsiness and squint-inducing terror of a smaller netbook, and without the gargantuan form factor of bigger offerings.

-They’re not all Windows laptops either; Apple fans will rejoice at the fact that the MacBook Pro and MacBook Air continue to stun in 13-inch flavours.
+They’re not all Windows laptops either; Apple fans need not fear, the MacBook Pro and MacBook Air continue to stun in 13-inch flavours.

-Whatever the case, you ought to find a notebook that – at the very least – incites interest.
-Whether it’s a 2-in-1 or a traditional clamshell you’re after, we’ve encapsulated the spice of life in our list of the very best 13-inch laptops.
+Whatever the case, you'll almost definitely find a notebook that – at the very least – incites your interest.
+Whether it’s a 2-in-1 or a traditional laptop that you’re after, we’ve encapsulated a diverse collection in our list of the very best 13-inch laptops.

 If it ain’t broke, make it handsome